sanathNU/tukku/README.md

 ## Other languages

-This is obvsiouly not going to be updated, and stuck to mid 2025, but these are some other flavours you can enjoy!
+Here are some other language flavors of Rust you can enjoy!
 - Dutch: [roest](https://github.com/jeroenhd/roest)
 - German: [rost](https://github.com/michidk/rost)
 - Polish: [rdza](https://github.com/phaux/rdza)